Inner Warden

 What it does

-4. Learns: baseline anomaly detection trains for 7 days then alerts on deviations — event rate drops (silence = compromise), new process lineages (nginx→sh), unusual login times, unknown network destinations.
+5. Learns: baseline anomaly detection trains for 7 days then alerts on deviations — event rate drops (silence = compromise), new process lineages (nginx→sh), unusual login times, unknown network destinations.
 No rules needed.

-5. Blocks at the kernel: LSM enforcement stops reverse shells and /tmp execution before they run.
+6. Blocks at the kernel: LSM enforcement stops reverse shells and /tmp execution before they run.
 XDP drops attack traffic at wire speed.
 8 kill chain patterns detected and blocked without signatures.
 Blocks propagate to mesh peers.

-7. Fingerprints attackers: behavioral DNA (SHA-256 of detectors + tools + targets + timing patterns), cross-IP tracking (same attacker detected across VPN/Tor rotations via fuzzy DNA matching — risk score and detector knowledge inherited automatically), campaign detection via IOC clustering, recurrence tracking, risk scoring 0-100, monthly threat reports with MITRE heatmap
+8. Fingerprints attackers: behavioral DNA (SHA-256 of detectors + tools + targets + timing patterns), cross-IP tracking (same attacker detected across VPN/Tor rotations via fuzzy DNA matching — risk score and detector knowledge inherited automatically), campaign detection via IOC clustering, recurrence tracking, risk scoring 0-100, monthly threat reports with MITRE heatmap

 Everything is local, audited, and reversible.

-What happens when your server is attacked
+What happens when an agent is tricked

-00:46 Telegram alert lands on your phone
+00:01 Telegram alert lands on your phone

 No human needed when auto-execution is enabled.
 Otherwise, you approve via Telegram or the dashboard.
 Full audit trail.
 Every action reversible.